Forts in India: Ancient Indian classification of forts

 Each of these types had its own advantages and disadvantages.
-For example, according to the Manusmṛti, the forest fort suffers from monkey attacks, the earthen forts get swarmed with rodents, the water forts were plagued by diseases etc. The Manusmṛti considers the Hill fort to be the best defensive structure.
-Some Sanskrit text consider hill forts to be the abode of gods and hence auspicious.
-The Mahabharata describes the Human fort as the most effective fortification.
+For example, according to the Manusmṛti, forest forts suffer from monkey attacks, earthen forts get swarmed with rodents and water forts are plagued by diseases, while forts that rely on human defenses require a lot of supplies.
+Different sources recommended different forts: the Manusmṛti considers the hill fort to be the best defensive structure and some Sanskrit text consider hill forts to be the abode of gods and hence auspicious, but the Mahabharata describes the human fort as the most effective fortification.